GabeScott/standard-works-vault/General Conference/2017 April - Prepare the Way.md

 The bishop said: “We kept Alex busy.
 He ushered at weddings, ushered at funerals, assisted me at graveside dedications, baptized several new members, ordained young men to Aaronic Priesthood offices, taught youth lessons, taught with the missionaries, unlocked the building for conferences, and locked up the building late at night after conferences.
 He did service projects, accompanied me on visits to elderly members in hospices, gave talks in sacrament meeting, administered the sacrament to the sick in hospitals or in their homes, and became one of only a very small handful of people that I could totally rely on as bishop.”

 Little by little, Alex changed.
 His faith in the Lord increased.
 He gained confidence in himself and in the power of the priesthood that he held.
 The bishop concluded: “Alex has been and will always be one of my greatest blessings in my time as bishop.
 What a privilege it has been to associate with him.
-I genuinely believe that no young man has ever gone into the mission field more prepared by his priesthood service.”
+I genuinely believe that no young man has ever gone into the mission field more prepared by his priesthood service.”[^9]

 My dear bishops, you have, included in your ordination and setting apart as bishop of your ward, the sacred calling to serve as president of the Aaronic Priesthood and of the priests quorum.
 I am aware of the heavy burdens you carry, but you should make your duty toward these young men one of your highest priorities.
 You cannot neglect it or delegate your role in this responsibility to others.